Understanding Vendor Chargebacks and Their Impact on Your Profit Margins on Amazon

 Cancellation rate chargebacks occur when vendors deny incoming orders or cancel those that have already been accepted.

-Each cancellation will cost vendors $10, so you’ll want to ensure to regularly update your product availability in order to avoid customer orders for products that cannot be sent.
+Each cancellation will cost vendors $15, so you’ll want to ensure that to regularly update your product availability in order to avoid customer orders for products that cannot be sent.

-Ship method mismatch chargebacks occur when vendors use a different ship method or different carrier than what was specified in the order.
+Ship method mismatch chargebacks occur when vendors use a different ship method, carrier, or shipping account number than what was specified in the order.

-Amazon will charge you $10 per issue, and the only way to avoid this chargeback is to follow each shipping instruction that comes with an order.
+Amazon will charge $10 per issue.
+The only way to avoid this chargeback is to:

 Best Practices, Tips, and Tricks for Amazon Vendor Chargebacks